-We expect to fund our operations and capital expenditure requirements from operating cash flows, cash on hand, availability under our credit facilities and new borrowings.
+We expect to fund our operations and capital expenditure requirements from cash on hand, availability under our credit facilities, new borrowings and operating cash flows.
 However, we cannot be sure that operating cash flows will be sufficient for those purposes.
 We may refinance all or a portion of our indebtedness on or before maturity.
 We cannot be sure that we will be able to refinance any of the indebtedness on acceptable terms or at all.

-New business developments or other unforeseen events may occur, resulting in the need to raise additional funds.
+New business developments or other unforeseen events, including related to COVID-19, may occur, resulting in the need to raise additional funds.
 There can be no assurances regarding the business prospects with respect to any other opportunity.
 Any other development would require us to obtain additional financing.